EmilyV99/lga3-remaster/README.md

 - Easier Grinding: Improve loot tables and drop rates to decrease grind
 - DeathLink: Should dying in your game kill other players playing with you?
 (If they also have this setting on)
 - DeathLink Amnesty: If using DeathLink, allow yourself to die this many times without sending a death
+- Goal: How do you win?
+  - 'ganon': Defeat Ganon in Level 9, and progress to the credits in the next room.
+Requirements: L2 Sword, L2 Arrows (and ability to fire them), all 8 Triforce Fragments, and meet the "To enter Level 9" requirements in the "Basic combat" section above.
+  - 'hundred_percent': Collect every single location in your game
+  - 'hundred_percent_ganon': Collect every single location, then defeat Ganon

 ### Logical access requirements:
 - Basic combat